 Diversity hiring allows for people from different backgrounds to have greater access to jobs based on merit.

-Ways to Make Your Hiring Practices More Inclusive
+How to Make Your Hiring Practices More Inclusive?

 Step 1:Perform an Audit on Current Diversity Practices

 To determine a plan of action for diversity hiring, it’s essential to understand where your company stands at the present moment.
 Try and isolate the data to get a better sense of where to improve.

 Does your company have an issue retaining diverse candidates?
 Or rather, does your company not even have the capacity to get various candidates within the doors?